tom--/data-mapper/README.md

 ### Compared to the Gii AR/Form models

 The architecture described above is rather more elaborate than the kind of models that Gii generates.
-Its models collapse the business logic's form model and database AR models into one.
+Gii collapses the business logic's form model and database AR models into one.
 This works when the form corresponds tightly with the AR model, e.g. if the form has a simple subset of the table's fields, and when only one form works with that table.